Mutum (film): Release

-Mutum was well-received at multiple film festivals world-wide, and was eventually released in the United States as part of the Global Lens series, a series set to showcase international cinema and promote cross-cultural understanding.
+Mutum was well-received at multiple film festivals worldwide and was eventually released in the United States as part of the Global Lens series, a series set to showcase international cinema and promote cross-cultural understanding.

 Reception

 Abus de Ciné felt the film captured the beauty and simplicity of childhood, and they praised Kogut's choice of using non-professionals in the roles of the children.
 They wrote the film Mutum was "a simple and authentic portrait of the lives of the Brazilian countryside, seen through the eyes of children, the pure vision we can take from this world to the raw beauty."
 Geo Euzebio of Tele Cine was positive in her review and gave the film 9 out of 10 stars.
-The adaptation of Campo Geral by J. Guimarães Rosa, was modified by director Kogut.
-She found when the original work sounded mechanical when recited by the actors, so she adapted the script and dialog to be based upon her own research and truer to the lives of the non-actors and the area in which they lived.
+The adaptation of Campo Geral by J. Guimarães Rosa was modified by director Kogut.
+She found the original work sounded mechanical when recited by the actors, so she adapted the script and dialog to be based upon her own research and truer to the lives of the non-actors and the area in which they lived.